 Candidates who are difficult to prospect

-There are certain types of people who are not well-suited to being prospected.
+Certain types of people are not well-suited to being prospected.
 These include individuals who are not interested in what you’re selling, those who are already committed to a competitor, and individuals who don’t have the budget for your product or service.
 In addition, it’s often difficult to prospect those who are very busy or who have a lot of demands on their time.
-While insurance and endowment plans can provide financial protection and savings benefits for many people, there are some individuals who may not necessarily need to purchase these types of products.
+While insurance and endowment plans can provide financial protection and savings benefits for many people, some individuals may not necessarily need to purchase these types of products.
 Here are a few examples: